Location: Flinders, VIC

 Flinders Golf Club Entrance

 The course started around 1869 as a four roughly cut holes along the coastline, developed by English and Scottish immigrants.
 When David Maxwell visited (from what would be eventually known as Royal Melbourne Golf Club), he was enthusiastic and developed two further holes.
 By 1903 a full eighteen had been developed.
 In 1926 Dr Alister Mackenzie visited the site, developing a plan for some substantial changes.
-The club did not have the money to implement these immediately, but over time, some of these did find there way onto the course.
+The club rejected some, but did not have the money to implement the others immediately.
+Over time, finance was raised and the most significant change put forward by Mackenzie found its way onto the course.

 Clubhouse at Flinders Golf Club